What is it like to work as an engineer at Mozilla?

 Eventually Rob Campbell started to hint that I should start working for Mozilla.
-Unfortunately, I still felt under-qualified… I was never very academic being able to learn things very quickly for myself but switching off the moment a professor starts a lecture.
-My dyslexia had a role to play in that, and besides, I didn’t have a UNIX beard.
+Unfortunately, I still felt under-qualified...
+I was never very academic being able to learn things very quickly for myself but switching off the moment a professor starts a lecture.
+My dyslexia and ADD had a role to play in that, and besides, I didn't have a UNIX beard.

-A year or two later the small company I was working for had cash flow issues and as I was the only developer working full time so I was sacrificed to the financial gods in hope of helping keep the company buoyant.
-Rob asked me to come to work at Mozilla again and I thought “I have been hacking since I was a kid so why the heck not?”
+A year or two later the small company I was working for had cash flow issues and I was the only developer working full time so I was sacrificed to the financial gods in hope of helping keep the company afloat.
+Rob asked me to come to work at Mozilla again and I thought "I have been hacking since I was a kid so why the heck not?"
 Six months later and a number of rejected job offers later I started work with Mozilla.

 What a fantastic choice it was...
 Mozilla is by far the most awesome company in the world, no other company has quite the philosophy about openness as I do and to my astonishment everybody there has the same attitude.

 There are at least a gazillion reasons why I love working for Mozilla.
 I could list hundreds but if I had to pick a few.